Board papers

 An effective working relationship

 A successful organisation depends on an efficient working relationship between its CEO and board members.
-By establishing effective communication channels and ensuring understanding of each party's roles this partnership can achieve shared objectives that benefit stakeholders.
+By establishing effective communication channels and ensuring understanding of each party's roles this partnership can achieve shared objectives that benefit members and other stakeholders.

 The importance of collaboration cannot be overlooked when it comes to driving innovation and adaptation within an organisation.
-For not-for-profits and incorporated societies, this partnership between the CEO and board is even more critical due to constantly changing circumstances such as evolving community needs or technological advancements.
+For not-for-profits, including charities and incorporated societies, this partnership between the CEO and board is even more critical due to constantly changing circumstances such as evolving community needs or technological advancements.
 Working together allows organisations to stay effective and relevant despite these obstacles.

 For a flourishing organisation